Tukyo/sypherbot-public/readme.md

 > All commands are available for the owner of the group. **Setup functionality is only available to the owner**.
 - `/admincommands | /adminhelp` - Get a list of admin commands
 - `/cleanbot | /clean | /cleanupbot | /cleanup` - Clean all bot messages in the chat
+- `/clearcache` - Clears the group's cache
 - `/cleargames` - Clear all active games in the chat
-- `/kick` - Reply to a message to kick a user from the chat
+- `/kick | /ban` - Reply to a message to kick a user from the chat
 - `/mute | /unmute` - Reply to a message to toggle mute for a user
 - `/mutelist` - Check the mute list
 - `/warn` - Reply to a message to warn a user